yt-project/yt/doc/source/visualizing/plots.rst

 :ref:`_set-image-units`).

-Both ``zmin`` and ``zmax`` are optional, but note that they respectively default to 0 and 1, which can be widely inapropriate, so it is recommended to specify both.
+Both ``zmin`` and ``zmax`` are optional, but note that they respectively default to 0 and 1, which can be widely inappropriate, so it is recommended to specify both.

 :meth:`~yt.visualization.plot_container.ImagePlotContainer.set_log` takes a boolean argument to select log (``True``) or linear (``False``) scalings.